Wisdom Tooth Removal – Aftercare

 • If bleeding persists, please call our office at 414-257-1161.

 Unfortunately, some pain is to be expected after surgery.
 Try not to let the anesthetic wear off before taking your prescribed pain medication.
-Dr. Hawkins, Dr. Miller, Dr. Triggs, Dr. Darling, Dr. Radich, Dr. Smith and Dr. Gingrass will have discussed a plan to manage your pain, make sure you follow these instructions.
+Dr. Miller, Dr. Triggs, Dr. Smith, Dr. Midtling and Dr. Waligora will have discussed a plan to manage your pain, make sure you follow these instructions.

 Eat nourishing food that takes little effort.